TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/object.rst

 .. c:macro:: Py_RETURN_NOTIMPLEMENTED

-   Properly handle returning :c:data:`Py_NotImplemented` from within a C function (that is, increment the reference count of NotImplemented and return it).
+   Properly handle returning :c:data:`Py_NotImplemented` kutoka within a C function (that is, increment the reference count of NotImplemented and return it).